 Kohunlich

-Kohunlich (X-làabch’e’en in Modern Mayan) is a large archaeological site of the pre-Columbian Maya civilization, located on the Yucatán Peninsula in the state of Quintana Roo about 25 km east of the Rio Bec region, and about 65 km west of Chetumal on Highway 186, and 9 km south of the road.
+Kohunlich is a large archaeological site of the pre-Columbian Mayans, located on the Yucatán Peninsula about 25 km east of the Rio Bec region, and about 65 km west of Chetumal on Highway 186, and 9 km south of the road.

-The site covers about 85,000 m2, surrounded by dense sub-tropical rainforest, and it contains almost 200 mounds, that remain largely unexcavated.
-The city was elaborately planned and engineered, with raised platforms and pyramids, citadels, courtyards and plazas surrounded with palace platforms, all laid out to channel drainage into a system of cisterns and an enormous reservoir to collect rainwater.
+The city was elaborately planned and engineered, with raised platforms and pyramids, citadels, courtyards, and plazas surrounded by palace platforms, all laid out to channel drainage into a system of cisterns and an enormous reservoir to collect rainwater.

 Origin of the name